InfinityVM/InfinityVM/book/src/coprocessor/README.md

-# Coprocessor
+# Coprocessor Node

-## Components

-- Contracts
-- Node

-## Audience

-- App Developers
-- Users
-- Contributors
+Details and running the coprocessor node, it's API, and it's internal architecture.